-NEW YORK (1010 WINS) — Edward Norton is trying to use his star power to save a more than century-old Bedford-Stuyvesant mansion from demolition.
+NEW YORK (1010 WINS) — Edward Norton is trying to use his star power to save a more than century-old Brooklyn, New York mansion from demolition.

-The 52-year-old is teaming up with neighbors and advocates to push the city's Landmarks Preservation Committee to stop developers from turning the 120-year-old Jacob Dangler House, a mansion at Willoughby and Nostrand avenues, into a condominium complex, the Daily News reports.
+The 52-year-old actor is teaming up with neighbors and advocates to push the city's Landmarks Preservation Committee to stop developers from turning the 120-year-old Jacob Dangler House, a mansion at Willoughby and Nostrand avenues in the Bedford-Stuyvesant section of the borough, into a condominium complex, the Daily News reports.

 "I believe this house, which has served a shifting but significant purpose for over a century, should absolutely be viewed as not just a spiritual and aesthetic connection to the past but as a major city asset," Norton said in a letter to the committee.